Yen soft, but weak yuan and Sing dollar tumble flag virus risks

 “It’s actually a good barometer for us, to let us know that risks are not in the rear-view mirror.
 We are probably at the traffic-light junction.”

-China’s yuan, another barometer of investors’ view of the outbreak, also turned negative - weakening back past the symbolic 7-per-dollar mark to 7.0058.
+China's yuan, another barometer of investors' view of the outbreak, also turned negative - weakening back past the symbolic 7-per-dollar mark to 7.0058 CNY=CFXS.

 One of the reasons the virus has caused so much alarm is that much remains unknown about it, including the mortality rate and transmission routes.
 The severity of its economic impact, on the other hand, is becoming increasingly obvious.